Jerry Givens: Legal troubles and change of heart

 In 1999, Givens was convicted of perjury and money laundering, arising from his purchase of a vehicle using money he was alleged to have known came from the sale of illegal drugs.
 He maintained his innocence, blaming a childhood friend who he said he had thought turned his life around, but served four years in prison.
 While there, Givens—already a religious man—devoted himself to reading the Bible and contemplating Jesus Christ's teachings on forgiveness.
-It was also while he was in prison that he learned that Earl Washington Jr. was innocent of the crimes for which Givens had nearly executed him, and had been exonerated by DNA testing.
-This revelation had a major effect on Givens' thinking: he described God answering his prayers "by taking me to prison and taking Earl Washington out".
+It was also while he was in prison that he learned that Earl Washington Jr. was innocent and had been exonerated by DNA testing.
+This revelation had a major effect on Givens' thinking: he described God answering his prayers "by taking me to prison and taking Earl Washington out."

 A few years after his release from prison, Givens connected with Jon Sheldon, a capital defense lawyer who was on the board of Virginians for Alternatives to the Death Penalty.
 Sheldon commented, "I remember thinking to myself, 'Man, this guy has PTSD.
 By that point, Givens had mixed feelings about his role as an executioner.
 Eventually, Givens turned against the death penalty.